MatteoCeregini/modellazione-saggi-immunometrici/README.md

 ```cmd
 python Main.py
 ```
 Enter the parameters than press 'run the simulation'.
 Once the second window appears, place the curson on it and press 'ESC' to hide the cursor.
-Use the arrows to move aroud, press 'left-shift' to go down and press spacebar to go up.
+Use 'WASD' keys to move aroud, press 'left-shift' to go down and press spacebar to go up.
 Move the mouse to rotate the camera.
 Press ESC to make the cursor reappear.